Update: Fetch TV now supports the reality and lifestyle streaming service Hayu. Find out more in our updated review below.

 Fetch TV is a completely different approach.
 Instead of basing the service around pay TV, the Fetch box is first and foremost a traditional PVR for free-to-air television.

-Inside there is a terabyte hard drive, plus three terrestrial tuners for recording two channels and watching a third simultaneously.
+Inside there is a 1TB hard drive, plus three terrestrial tuners for recording two channels and watching a third simultaneously.
 1GB of RAM ensures the box responds without lag.

 But where Fetch really shines is by the addition of a properly integrated IP entertainment service.
 This takes the form of a pay TV subscription service that includes a heap of channels at a pretty decent price (more on this later), plus the ability to rent movies directly from the box.